naginatairl/naginatairl/README.md

-- 👋 Hi, I’m @naginatairl
+- 👋 Hi, I’m nata!
-- 👀 I’m interested in ... video gaming
+- 👀 I’m interested in ... video games!
-- 🌱 I’m currently learning ... i dont know how to code
+- 🌱 I’m currently learning ... nothing!
-- 💞️ I’m looking to collaborate on ... nothing 😃
+- 💞️ I’m looking to collaborate on ... nothing!
-- 📫 How to reach me ... 'apexdevotionlmg' on twitter
+- 📫 How to reach me ... '@apexdevotionlmg' on twitter!

 <!---
 naginatairl/naginatairl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.